Conformal anomaly and gravitational pair production: Particle production and effective action

+Since the right-hand side of Eq.~\eqref{eq_PRL_recent} involves only expressions that are invariant under the time-reversal ($T$) symmetry, this formula can be conjectured to capture only a $T$-even part of the particle production rate.~\cite{Ferreiro2024} And, indeed, the full production rate also involves a contribution from the axial anomaly, which necessarily involves $T$-odd scalars such as the second Lorentz invariant $F_{\mu\nu} {\tilde F}^{\mu\nu}$~\cite{Dunne:2004nc}.

-The quantity $q$ in Eq.~\eq{eq_PRL_recent} is the electric charge of the scalar particle minimally coupled to electromagnetism.
-A neutral ($q=0$) scalar field carrying one degrees of freedom ($N = 1$) is described by the following Lagrangian:
+The quantity $q$ in Eq.~\eqref{eq_PRL_recent} is the electric charge of the scalar particle minimally coupled to electromagnetism.
+A neutral ($q=0$) scalar field carrying one degree of freedom ($N = 1$) is described by the following Lagrangian:

-where the parameter $\xi$ controls the local coupling of the Ricci curvature scalar $R$ to the scalar field.
-The conformally invariant massless theory corresponds to $\xi = 1/6$.
-For consistency with previous studies, we also add to Eq.~\eq{eq_L_scalar} the mass term, which will be set to zero at the end of our considerations, $m=0$.
-The charged (complex) scalar field carrying the elementary electric charge $q = e$ has $N=2$ degrees of freedom with corresponding modifications of Eq.~\eq{eq_L_scalar}.
+where $\xi$ couples the Ricci curvature scalar $R$ to the scalar field, with $\xi = 1/6$ being the conformal value.
+For consistency with previous studies, we also added the mass term, which will be set to zero later.

-The remarkable feature of the pair-production effect~\eq{eq_PRL_recent} is that it can take place in static gravitational fields, which immediately suggests that this effect is a Hawking-type of radiation associated with the presence of an event horizon~\cite{Hawking1974,Hawking1975}.
-However, the pair production~\eq{eq_PRL_recent} takes place even in the absence of an event horizon (that is, not only for a black hole), thus indicating that this phenomenon is either an addition or a generalization of Hawking radiation~\cite{Wondrak2023}.
+The remarkable feature of the pair-production effect~\eqref{eq_PRL_recent} is that it can take place in static gravitational fields, as opposed to dynamical gravitational fields~\cite{Parker:1968mv,Dolgov:1981nw,Dolgov:1993vg}, thus suggesting that this effect is a Hawking-type of radiation associated with the presence of an event horizon~\cite{Hawking1974,Hawking1975}.
+However, pair production~\eqref{eq_PRL_recent} takes place even in the absence of a horizon (for any massive object), which indicates that this phenomenon is either an addition or a generalization of Hawking radiation~\cite{Wondrak2023}.